CITY-NYC/CITY-NYC/README.md

 - Hello, I'm new to cybersecurity.
 - I'm currently a student at NYU.
 I'm at the CEH stage using Kali linux.
-- I could really use a mentor / tutor / someone-totalk-their ears off frequently.
+- I could really use a mentor / tutor / someone-to talk-their-ears-off frequently.
 - I speak Spanish / Arabic / Mandarin and I am proficient in Python.
 - Looking forward to meeting you all !